geramalagon/Listing-for-Buildium-Enhanced/readme.txt

 Tags: buildium listings, buildium integration, Listings for buildium, rental listings, property listings, buildium property listings, rental, wordpress buildium plugin
 Requires at least: 6.0
 Tested up to: 6.5.2
-Stable tag: 2.0.3
+Stable tag: 2.0.4
 Requires PHP: 7.4

 Gets your buildium property listings and display them in an interactive way instead of using iframe and gives you styling and SEO freedom.

 == Description ==

-“Listings for Buildium” is a simple light-weight property listing plugin that allows you to list your rental properties on your WordPress site from your Buildium account using a shortcode.
+"Listings for Buildium" is a simple light-weight property listing plugin that allows you to list your rental properties on your WordPress site from your Buildium account using a shortcode.

 The old iframe method of showing buildium rental listings does not allow site owners to customize the styling and improve SEO.
 This plugin will give you freedom to make any changes to the listings page.
 All your buildium rental listings will be shown in an interactive way which you can customize using CSS easily.
 You will get all the filters from your buildium listings page working as they work there.